-Watch Rayonier's (NYS: RYN) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Thursday, July 28.
-Rayonier is an international forest products company, which is engaged in activities associated with timberland management, the sale and entitlement of real estate, and the production and sale of high-value specialty cellulose fibers and fluff pulp.
+Investors hope Rayonier (NYS: RYN) will top analyst estimates once again after beating predictions by $0.17 in the previous quarter.
+The company will unveil its latest earnings on Tuesday, Jan.
+24. Rayonier is an international forest products company that is engaged in activities associated with timberland management, the sale and entitlement of real estate, and the production and sale of high-value specialty cellulose fibers and fluff pulp.

 What analysts say:

-- Buy, sell, or hold?: Analysts strongly back Rayonier, with five of eight rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts strongly back Rayonier, with five of seven rating it a buy and the remainder rating it a hold.
 Analysts like Rayonier better than competitor Plum Creek Timber overall.
-Wall Street has warmed to the stock over the past three months, with analysts increasing their endorsement from hold to moderate buy.
+While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.

-- Revenue Forecasts: On average, analysts predict $355.6 million in revenue this quarter.
-That would represent a rise of 13.9% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $368 million in revenue this quarter.
+That would represent a rise of 16.7% from the year-ago quarter.

-- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.73 per share.
-Estimates range from $0.68 to $0.79.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.49 per share.
+Estimates range from $0.47 to $0.52.

 What our community says:

-CAPS All Stars are solidly behind the stock, with 97.4% granting it an "outperform" rating.
-The community at large backs the All Stars, with 95.7% assigning it a rating of "outperform."
-Fools are bullish on Rayonier, though the message boards have been quiet lately with only 95 posts in the past 30 days.
+CAPS All-Stars are solidly behind the stock with 97.1% assigning it an "outperform" rating.
+The community at large agrees with the All-Stars with 95.8% giving it a rating of "outperform."
+Fools are gung-ho about Rayonier, though the message boards have been quiet lately with only 96 posts in the past 30 days.
 Even with a robust four out of five stars, Rayonier's CAPS rating falls a little short of the community's upbeat outlook.